scale-docs/docs/scale-base/launch-details.md

 ##  Airdrop Criteria

- The Equalizer airdrop was a distribution of SCALE tokens to users who held or interacted with the Equalizer protocol on Fantom.
-The airdrop was conducted to celebrate the launch of Equalizer on Base Chain and to reward the community for their support.
+ The airdrop was a distribution of SCALE tokens to users who held or interacted with the Equalizer protocol on Fantom.
+It was conducted to celebrate the launch of Equalizer on Base Chain and to reward the community for their support.

 ### Eligibility